cfshi/coronavirus/meeting_notes.md

 		- CS will find out how does academic use twitter
 	* ML will research on Baidu trends
 	* CS will work on the main proposal and to explain why we don't analysis social media in China and how it would not affect our research values.
-	* JD is working on inviting knowledge user from BCCC, Ontario health bureau people on board.
+	* JD is working on inviting knowledge user on board.
 	* We want a better name for the 4s (media, science, public (google trend), policy makers):  groups vs. forum vs. sections vs. communities?